- 30.3 MP Mirrorless Camera

 Even while the EOS R is still more expensive than the EOS RP, the difference is now less significant than it was previously.

-Though the EOS RP comes quite close to regular amateur usage, being both smaller and lighter yet much less expensive, the EOS R still outperforms it in several key areas.
+Though the EOS RP comes quite close to regular amateur usage, being smaller and lighter yet much less expensive, the EOS R still outperforms it in several key areas.

 Other factors to consider when deciding between the EOS RP and the EOS R. Is the EOS R worth the additional cash?